whatweretheythinking/the-most-unexpected-project-ever/README.md

 # Learning Cobol by building a discord bot
-Discord bot written entirely in Cobol.
+Discord bot written entirely* in Cobol.
 For science.
+note: entirely is a WIP

 Eventually, these commands will execute in a remote shell via a Discord bot built entirely in Cobol.